Harrogate: Cricket

-Bilton Cricket Club, off Bilton Lane provides opportunities for players of all ages to play in Local League Cricket, Bilton Cricket Club have a good natured rivalry with Harrogate Cricket Club with Bilton defeating Harrogate at St Georges Road in the Black Sheep Trophy of 2006.
+Bilton Cricket Club, off Bilton Lane, provides opportunities for players of all ages to play in local league cricket; they beat Harrogate Cricket Club at St George's Road in the Black Sheep Trophy of 2006.

+Field hockey

+Harrogate Hockey Club is a field hockey club that competes in the Women's England Hockey League, the North Hockey League and the Yorkshire & North East Hockey League.

 Other

-Accord to designer Thomas Heatherwick, the Olympic Cauldron for the 2012 London Olympics was built in a ‘Bond Gadget Workshop’ in Harrogate.
+According to designer Thomas Heatherwick, the Olympic Cauldron for the 2012 London Olympics was built in a 'Bond Gadget Workshop' in Harrogate.

-Harrogate Harriers run from Harrogate Squash & Fitness Centre on Hookstone Drive and Nidd Valley Road Runners share the premises of Harrogate Hockey Club.
-Harrogate District Swimming Club is an amateur level swimming club that has had teams compete at National level.
+Harrogate Harriers run from Harrogate Squash & Fitness Centre on Hookstone Drive and Nidd Valley Road Runners share their premises with Harrogate Hockey Club.
+Harrogate District Swimming Club is at amateur level and has had teams compete at national level.
 Rock climbing is a sport in and around Harrogate, indoors at the Harrogate Climbing Centre and at Almscliffe Crag and Brimham Rocks.